0mWindyBug/WFPCalloutReserach/README.md

 #### FwpmCalloutEnum usermode API
-putting it all together , we can find all registered callout ids on the system with the FwpmCalloutEnum0 API from usermode the provided source WFPEnumDriver exposes an IOCTL that gets a callout id , and returns it's corresponding the CalloutEntry pointer , ClassifyFunction and NotifyFunction the usermode client WFPEnum leverages that IOCTL for each callout id enumerated by FwpmCalloutEnum and display all information (the addresses , name , layer guid etc...) about each registered callout
+putting it all together , we can find all registered callout ids on the system with the FwpmCalloutEnum0 API from usermode

+the provided source WFPEnumDriver exposes an IOCTL that gets a callout id , and returns it's corresponding  CalloutEntry pointer , ClassifyFunction address and NotifyFunction address

+the usermode client WFPEnum leverages that IOCTL for each callout id enumerated by FwpmCalloutEnum and display all information (the addresses , name , layer guid etc...) about each registered callout

 running it we get the following output : )